7908837174/sail-to-cgen-KALLAL/CGEN_BACKEND_ENHANCEMENTS.md

 ## Summary

-The enhanced CGEN backend transforms the Sail to CGEN project from a proof-of-concept with hardcoded dummy output into a fully functional tool capable of generating complete CGEN CPU descriptions from real-world ISA specifications.
+The enhanced CGEN backend transforms the Sail to CGEN project from a proof-of-concept with hardcoded dummy output into a fully functional tool capable of generating complete CGEN CPU descriptions from real-world ISA specifications, with intelligent UDB extension identification.

-**Before**: Only dummy hardcoded output ❌
-**After**: Complete CGEN generation from Sail specifications ✅
+**Before**: Only dummy hardcoded output + hardcoded extension lists ❌ **After**: Complete CGEN generation + schema-based extension identification ✅

-This makes the tool suitable for actual ISA development and CPU design workflows.
+This makes the tool suitable for actual ISA development and CPU design workflows, with extensible support for UDB-defined extensions without code maintenance.